 Susan Zoline, Ph.D., is a Licensed Clinical Psychologist who has been practicing, teaching and consulting in the Chicago area for over thirty-five years.
 Dr. Zoline was Professor of Psychology and University Fellow at the Illinois School of Professional Psychology at Argosy University, Chicago, where she taught clinical masters and doctoral students for 30 years and received numerous teaching/service awards.
 More recently, Dr. Zoline is a Clinical Faculty in the Doctor of Psychology (PsyD) program at Adler University in Chicago.
 Dr. Zoline’s areas of professional expertise include professional ethics, suicide, violence and abuse prevention/assessment/intervention, supervision and risk management.
 Dr. Zoline is a longstanding member of the Illinois Psychological Association Ethics Committee, which she currently co-chairs as well as currently serving as Academic Section Chair.
 Additionally, she has served as an expert witness for the IL Department of Financial and Professional Regulation regarding Clinical Psychologist licensure issues.
 She has worked clinically in a broad variety of settings and regularly consults and provides workshops to mental health and other professionals on topics related to professional ethics.

-Financial: Dr. Susan Zoline has an employment relationship with Adler University.
-Dr. Zoline is a consultant and receives compensation.
-She receives an honorarium from The Chicago School of Professional Psychology, Amita Health/Alexian Brothers Behavioral Health, Shared Vision Psychological Services, Allendale Association, and Lawrence Hall Youth Services.
-Dr. Zoline receives an honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Dr. Susan Zoline has an employment relationship with Adler University, and she receives speaking fees from Alexian Brothers Health and the Bradley Counseling Center.
+She is a consultant in private practice and receives compensation.
+Dr. Zoline receives a speaking honorarium, consultant fee, and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-Financial: Dr. Susan Zoline is a member of American Psychological Association and Illinois Psychological Association.
+Non-financial: Dr. Susan Zoline is a member of the American Psychological Association and the Illinois Psychological Association.